Inseparable local uniformization: Inseparable local uniformization

 \subsection{Height one case}

-We will prove Theorem \ref{insepunif} by induction of the transcendence degree.
-However, to make the induction to work we have to prove a more general statement (see Remark \ref{indrem} below).
-Note also that the case of $n=1$ covers our needs, but we formulate even a slightly more general statement because the proof is essentially the same.
+We will prove Theorem \ref{insepunif} by induction on the transcendence degree.
+However, to make the induction work we have to prove a more general statement (see Remark \ref{indrem} below).
+We will uniformize valuations by log smooth points $x$ of pairs $(X,D)$ where $X$ is normal and the closed subset $D\subset X$ is a $\bfQ$-Cartier divisor (i.e. it underlies a Cartier divisor of $X$).
+Log smoothness of $x$ means that it is a log smooth point of the log scheme $(X,M(D))$ or a toroidal point of $(X,X\setminus D)$ (see \S\ref{logsec} for references and comments on these notions, in particular, see the definition of log smooth points of simplicial shape and Remark \ref{logsmoothrem}).

-\begin{theor} Let $k$ be a trivially valued field, $K$ be a finitely generated valued $k$-field of height smaller than two, $X$ be an affine $k$-model of $K$ and $K_1\.
-K_n$ be finite valued $K$-fields.
-We assume that either $n=1$ or $E_{K/k}\le 1$.
-Then there exists finite purely inseparable extensions $l/k$ and $L/lK$ and an affine model $X'$ of $\Kcirc$ such that $X'$ refines $X$ and for each $i$ the unique extension of $\Kcirc_i$ to $L_i=LK_i$ is centered on a simple $l$-smooth point $x_i\in\Nr_{L_i}(X')$. \end{theor} \begin{proof} Note that the case of valued fields of height zero reduces to the classical theorem on existence of separable transcendence basis, so we can assume that $K$ and all $K_i$'s are of height one.
+\begin{theor} Assume that $K/k$ is a finitely generated extension of valued fields such that $k$ is trivially valued and the height of $K$ is most one.
+Assume also that $X$ is a normal affine $k$-model of $K$ and $K_1/K\.
+K_n/K$ are finite extensions of valued fields.
+Given finite purely inseparable extensions $l/k$ and $L/lK$ and an affine model $X'$ of $\Kcirc$ with a $\bfQ$-Cartier divisor $D'\subset X'$ containing the center of $\Kcirc$ consider the following objects: fields $L_i=LK_i$ with the unique extension of $\Kcirc_i$, their models $X_i=\Nr_{L_i}(X')$, the preimages $D_i\subset X_i$ of $D'$ and the centers $x_i\in X_i$ of $\Lcirc_i$.
+Then there exists a choice of $l/k$, $L/lk$, $X'$ and $D'$ such that $X'$ refines $X$, each $x_i$ is a log smooth point of simplicial shape of the $l$-pair $(X_i,D_i)$, and $x_1$ is even a simple $l$-smooth point (in particular, $D_1$ is a normal crossings divisor at $x_1$). \end{theor} \begin{rem} The case of $n=1$ in Theorem \ref{equivunif} covers our needs, but we establish the general simultaneous log uniformization because the proof is essentially the same. \end{rem} \begin{proof} Note that the case of valued fields of height zero reduces to the classical theorem on the existence of a separating transcendence basis, so we can assume that $K$ and all $K_i$'s are of height one.

-Step 0. {\it A general setup.} Our proof runs by induction on the defect rank $D_{K/k}$ of $K$ over $k$.
-The induction base $D_{K/k}=0$ corresponds to the case of Abhyankar valuations, which will be established in \S\ref{abhsec}.
-Actually, the case of $n=1$ is a particular case of Theorem \ref{Abhth}, and the case of an Abhyankar valuation $\nu$ with $E_{K/k}=1$ is obvious.
-Indeed, in the latter case $\nu$ is divisorial and hence one can choose any $X'$ so that $\nu$ is centered on a codimension one point of $X'$ (any fine enough $X'$ will do) and then take $l$ so that the extensions $k(x_i)/l$ are separable (any large enough $l$ will do).
-Thus, in the sequel we assume that $D=D_{K/k}>0$ and the Theorem is proved for smaller $D$'s.
+Step 0. {\it A general setup.} Our proof runs by induction on the transcendence defect $D_{K/k}$ of $K$ over $k$.
+The induction base $D_{K/k}=0$ corresponds to the case of Abhyankar valuations, which will be established in \S\ref{simulsec}: it is a particular case of Theorem \ref{Abhth}.
+Thus, in the sequel we assume that $D=D_{K/k}>0$ and the theorem is proved for smaller $D$'s.